Bethesda Friends Meeting

 Comparative Religions:

-A BFM group hosts a class on Buddhism each week on Tuesdays at 7:00 p.m. via a half hour virtual video lecture (using Zoom) from The Great Courses: exploring the roots of world religions, followed by a half hour discussion.
+A BFM group hosts this class each Tuesday at 7:00 p.m. via Zoom.
+The format is a half hour Great Courses video lecture followed by a half hour discussion.

 • Use our Contact Us form to get the Zoom link, or see your email bulletin.
 Each session is self-contained, so anyone can attend any session.